BeerensJian/NoteSensei/README.md

 # NoteSensei

-A note taking app for easy note organizing and thought capturing, with an aesthetic design (hopefully in the future).
+A note taking app for easy note organizing and thought capturing, with an aesthetic design (hopefully in the future, looks ugly rn).
 It's mainly gonna be a project for me to keep my skills up to date and try out new technoligies and ways of working.

 ## Features I want to include
 - Markdown/rich text support